j2store/userguide/troubleshooting_issues.md

   Still no luck.
 Then there might be a template override for the articles or some other plugin is causing an issue.
 Post in the forums with URL to a product in your site.
 Our support team will take a look and help you solve the issue.

-<a name="duplicate_invoice"></a>
-##Paypal duplicate invoice ID and how to solve it

-Paypal by default does not allow duplicate invoices.
-When you try to pay for a duplicate invoice id, Paypal will produce the following error:
-**The transaction was refused as a result of duplicate invoice ID supplied.
-Attempt with a new invoice ID**

-If this were to happen, one of the reasons could be that the configuration in Paypal is set to not accept duplicate invoices.
-You may receive orders from various places and if the invoice numbers are the same, Paypal recognises there is an invoice duplication.

-There are two ways, by which you can fix this.

-**Solution 1: Set the Invoice Prefix**

-Please follow the steps:

-1. From your J2Store Dashboard, go to - Set Up -> Configuration -> Order

- Note: This step is for V3.
-If you are using v2, then go to Set Up -> Store Profiles -> your store profile

-2. Set the Invoice Prefix in the textbox provided, for e.g., INV-2015- or INV/2015/

-3. Save & Close.

-**Solution 2: Change settings in Paypal**

-Please try the following:
-1. Log-in to your Paypal sandbox account

-2. Click Profile

-3. Under Selling Preferences, click Payment Receiving Preferences

-4. Under Block Accidental Payments choose "No, allow multiple payments per invoice ID".
-Save.

 <a name="move_cart_button"></a>
 ##HOW TO move Add to Cart Button using the Short Plugin tag